maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 Essential (v 4.5.0)

-2. Choose and document default options for Sortable.js and document them.
+1. Choose and document default options for Sortable.js and document them.
 Make sure any overwritten options are warned as being overwritten, user should know when and why their input options are being discarded.
-4. Make sure STACK CSS is loaded, i.e. https://github.com/maths/moodle-qtype_stack/blob/master/styles.css
-   This contains some styles such as proof and trees we'd like within the iframe.
-   Test with {@disptree(1+x^2)@}.
-5. Confirm MathJax default:   typeset  v2, v3?
-6. Add in an option "fixed".
+3. Add in an option "fixed".
 When we have "submit all and finish" we don't want to allow users to then drag things.
 This is an edge case for after the quiz.
 I think we can achive this by adding in an argument to the JSON in the student's input "fixed", and this will get sent to the block.
 We can talk about this.
-7. Polish up the "use once" or "clone" strings.
+4. Polish up the "use once" or "clone" strings.
-9. Add a "clear used list" option in clone mode, to delete all items in the used list.
+5. Add a "clear used list" option in clone mode, to delete all items in the used list.
 Include an are you sure prompt
-10. Use syntax hint to set up a non-empty starting point....
+6. Use syntax hint to set up a non-empty starting point....
-11. Check sortable for keyboard accessibility
+7. Check sortable for keyboard accessibility
-12. CSS styling fix for automated feedback
+8. CSS styling fix for automated feedback
-13. Tick used items.
+9. Tick used items.
 Or allow student to mark items as used or unneeded.
-14. Better signaling for clone mode
+10. Better signaling for clone mode
-17. MathJax double clickable
+11. MathJax double clickable
-18. Tidy and document JS
+12. Tidy and document JS
+13. test override css and override js
+15. document mathjax param

 Later